awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Arguments
-- `step`: `type: Int` The step number to check if the trial has passed it
+- `step (int)` The step number to check if the trial has passed it
-- `mode`: `type: smdebug.modes enum value` The mode to which given step number corresponds to.
+- `mode (smdebug.modes enum value)` The mode to which given step number corresponds to.
 This defaults to modes.GLOBAL.

 ###### Returns
 `smdebug.core.tensor.StepState enum value` which can take one of three values `UNAVAILABLE`, `AVAILABLE` and `NOT_YET_AVAILABLE`.